Updated: April 16, 2014

 information is below.

-Co-Director, ND Science Olympiad
+Co-Directors, ND Science Olympiad

 Center for Science & Mathematics Education